tink-ab/tink-money-manager-android/customization-guide.md

 ## Customize colors
 You can customize colors by extending the existing `TinkFinanceOverviewStyle` from the SDK and overriding the custom attributes that are available.
+Add your extended style in your application's `styles.xml`.
 ```xml
 <style name="YourCustomTinkFinanceOverviewStyle" parent="TinkFinanceOverviewStyle">
     <item name="tink_expensesColor">@color/custom_expenses</item>